naqadaqe/naqadaqe.github.io/_posts/2022-08-13-voice-stays-overnight.markdown

 ---
-title:  "Voice Stays Overnight"
+title: Voice Stays Overnight
+categories:
-categories: play
+- play
-icon: "fa-play"
+icon: fa-play
-date:   2022-08-13 07:00:00 +0800
+date: '2022-08-13 07:00:00 +0800'
 duration: 15 mins read
-hero: /assets/posts/play/voice-stays-overnight/hero.webp
+hero: "/assets/posts/play/voice-stays-overnight/hero.webp"
-image: /assets/posts/play/voice-stays-overnight/image.webp
+image: "/assets/posts/play/voice-stays-overnight/image.webp"
 ---

 The information age is quite fed up with noises. <br/>At the end of the day, what is the sound that still sticks in your head?